UAMLDA/ComputingInformation/UAMLDA-Resources.md

 ## `ssh` Configuration

+If you're lazy you can make the `ssh` process a bit easier by adding the following to the `~/.ssh/config` file on your local machine.
 ```
 Host khaleesi
   User UAnetID
   Hostname <server name>.ece.arizona.edu
 ```

+To make your life even easier, add your ssh key to the server.
 ```
 # do not add the <>
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"